redhat-ai-dev/ai-rhdh-installer/README.md

 **Note**: If you changed the installation namespace used by the installer you will first need to run `export NAMESPACE=<namespace used>` as the default value is `ai-rhdh`.

 For information related to extra configuration options, see [`docs/EXTRA-CONFIG.md`](./docs/EXTRA-CONFIG.md).

+## Remote Cluster Configuration

+- Refer to [cluster configuration docmentation](./docs/REMOTE-CLUSTER-CONFIG.md) for information about how to configure remote cluster.

+The installer supports connecting to multiple Kubernetes clusters for multi-cluster visibility of resources, pipelines, and applications.
+During configuration, you can add remote clusters that RHDH will connect to for:

+- Viewing Kubernetes resources across clusters
+- Tracking ArgoCD applications deployed to remote clusters
+- Using software templates that deploy to various target clusters